mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

    * | return type: str

-  | Creates a string that corresponds to its BNGL representation.
+  | Creates a string that corresponds to this component's BNGL representation.

 ComponentType
 =============

+Multiple functional attributes for each molecule type are described using components.
+And this class defines a type of a component.
+For example, proteins have multiple functional substructures such as domains, motifs, and binding sites.
+These components can be unchanging (called stateless) or exist in one of many different internal states For example, certain binding motifs may have different behaviors depending on whether they are unphosphorylated or phosphorylated.

 Attributes:
 ***********
 * | **name**: str
+  | Name of this component type.

 * | **states**: List[str] = None
+  | List of states allowed by this component.

 Methods: